 Isn't this wild?
 It's big, colorful, chunky and has a little hardware thrown in.
 It's rustic, but modern abstract.

 Most of my pendants have either 24K gold leaf or a gold leaf composite layered in the polymer clay.
-The veining in the above piece turned out gorgeous.

 This turquoise and purple pendant beautifully resembles stone.
 I sanded all these pieces starting with a 250 grit and ended with a 2000 grit and then they were polished on the electric buffer.
 They have a wonderful feel to them.
 The dimensional layering in the below piece is really emphasized by the polishing.
 The shine is stunning.
 It is one of my favorites.